 If you think about it, the Tage (days) of the Woche (week) is one of the most basic and important language lessons.
-Simply knowing these seven short words will help you set up meetings, dates and create a weekly agenda that will decide your every social and professional move.
-After all, our entire life revolves around the concept of time and the many ways we keep track of it: seconds, minutes, hours, days, weeks, months, years and so on.
+Simply knowing these seven short words will help you set up meetings, and dates and create a weekly agenda that will decide your every social and professional move.
+After all, our entire life revolves around the concept of time and the many ways we keep track of it: seconds, minutes, hours, days, weeks, months, years, and so on.
 So let’s help you get started and see which are the weekdays in German.

 The days of the week in German

 To go straight to the point, the days of the week in German are:

 - Wednesday – Mittwoch

 - Saturday – Samstag

 Every German weekday (except, of course, Wednesday or Mittwoch) ends with tag which you already know from Guten Tag that it means “day”.